How To Tear Off That High-Functioning Psychopath’s Mask

 Hidden Dangers of A High-Functioning Psychopath

-On the emotional front, they cannot fully understand fear, joy, love, or sadness.
-And can remain completely indifferent to the suffering of others, even those close to them.
+Their wooden faces never show fear, joy, love, sadness, or any other emotion.
+They can remain completely indifferent to the suffering of others, even those close to them.

 Your Office Boss Can Be A High Functioning Psychopath